The British Airborne Forces Club (BAFC)

 The BAFC will ALWAYS remain independent of any other Airborne associations and Organisations

 The committee shall have the following powers and duties:

-Once verified, Members will have full access to BAFC website and have the right to vote at the AGM, wear the insignia of the club, take part in polls or any other benefits associated with membership.
+Once verified and extended full membership rights, Members will have full access to BAFC website and have the right to vote at the AGM, wear the insignia of the club, take part in polls or any other benefits associated with membership.

 Non Airborne supporters of the club are welcome, once accepted they will have access to all the pages except for the Airborne Only Pages.

 The committee may expel or suspend anyone who, in the view of the committee, has been guilty of bringing the name of the club into disrepute, endangers the benefits of fellow members by their actions or by acting against the website’s terms of service (TOS).
 A person who is expelled or suspended will have the right to appeal to the membership via a poll on the club website.
 They should submit a written plea of mitigation or denial so that it can be posted for members to read and vote upon.
 The member’s decision is final.